Zilliqa/dev-portal-old/docs/basics-zil-nodes.md

 ## Shard nodes

 Shard nodes are the mining nodes in the Zilliqa Network.
 They are named as such because of the fact that they are assigned to one of several clusters (i.e., shards) within the network.
 Nodes that belong to the same shard process the same set of transactions assigned to their shard.
 After processing, the nodes must achieve consensus over the transaction set in order to generate the shard's microblock.
-For their work, shard nodes are rewarded ZILs at the end of every DS epoch.
+For their work, shard nodes are rewarded $ZIL at the end of every DS epoch.

-Shard membership is determined by the DS nodes after shard nodes successfully submit solutions to a Proof-of-Work (PoW) problem, which occurs once every DS epoch.
+Shard membership is determined by the DS committee after shard nodes successfully submit solutions to a Proof-of-Work (PoW) problem, which occurs once every DS epoch.

 ## DS nodes

 DS (Directory Service) nodes are also mining nodes, with the additional responsibilities of (1) aggregating shard microblocks to form the Transaction Block and (2) creating the DS Block at the start of every DS epoch.
-As with the shard nodes, DS nodes are rewarded ZILs at the end of every DS epoch.
+As with the shard nodes, DS nodes are rewarded $ZIL at the end of every DS epoch.

 The collection of DS nodes in the network is referred to as the DS committee.
 Unlike the shards, which are completely revised every DS epoch, the DS committee stays relatively stable across several DS epochs, as only a small fraction of the committee is replaced every DS epoch.
 DS committee membership is determined by Proof-of-Work of a higher difficulty.
 The length of a DS node's tenure within the committee is also affected by its performance within the duration of the DS epoch.